 With today’s concerns for water conservation, low-maintenance landscapes are popular with Northern New Jersey homeowners.
 By working with a landscape architect, like Mark Borst at Borst Landscape & Design, you can create a low-maintenance landscape that requires less water, care and maintenance.

 Whether you’re designing a low-maintenance landscape for your front yard, backyard or both, there’s a wide variety of drought-tolerant, low-maintenance trees, shrubs and plants that are native to Northern New Jersey.
 By selecting native plants, you will reduce irrigation needs and prevent certain problems with insects and outdoor pests because these plants have already adapted to local conditions.

-By landscaping with native plant varieties, you can create a sustainable landscape that conserves water, reduces air and water pollution and provides an eco-friendly environment for local birds and wildlife, as well as your family and pets.
+By landscaping with native plant varieties, you can create a sustainable landscape that conserves water, reduces air and water pollution and provides an environmentally sound environment for local birds and wildlife, as well as your family and pets.